The following information is also available as a PDF.

 - All current first-years, sophomores, and juniors are eligible to apply

-- Students who will be on leave for either the Spring 2020 or Fall 2021 terms are NOT eligible to apply
+- Students who will be on a leave of absence for Spring 2021 are eligible to apply, but they must be able to attend all training sessions.

 - The cost of leader training is paid for by FOP.
 Equipment (including backpacks, clothing, and sleeping bags) can be borrowed from FOP at no cost to you